ralfebert/TinyHTTP/README.md

 ## UIKit integration - Making calls in UIViewController classes

-To make calls from a `UIViewController` make the controller conform to the `EndpointLoading` protocol that extends the class with a `load` method that allows to load an endpoint - with a default behavior for activity indication and error handling.
+To make calls from a `UIViewController` make the controller conform to the `EndpointLoading` protocol that extends the class with a `load` method that loads an endpoint - with a default behavior for activity indication and error handling.
 For example:

 ```swift
 import UIKit